SteveGilham/altcode.fake/README.md

 For FAKE >= 5.9.3 or later for .net framework and .net core

-* `AltCode.Fake.DotNet.Testing.Gendarme`, a gendarme helper along the lines of the FxCop task `Fake.DotNet.Testing.FxCop`
+* `AltCode.Fake.DotNet.Gendarme`, a gendarme helper along the lines of the FxCop task `Fake.DotNet.FxCop`

 ## Continuous Integration